ohshitgorillas/EntropPy/README.md

 # Autocorrect Dictionary Generator for Espanso

-**⚠️ Work in Progress**: This project is under active development.
-While somewhat functional, it contain bugs and the API is subject to change.

 This is a Python module which generates a personalized autocorrect dictionary for use with the [Espanso](https://espanso.org/) text expander software.

 It uses `english-words` and `wordfreq` to algorithmically "fuzz" lists of English words, generating thousands of common "fat finger" typing errors mapped to their correct spellings.